 - Alpha or beta periods for testing ends

 - Coverage of code, functionality or requirements are met to a specified point

-Question: Define equivalence partition testing?
+50. What is equivalence partition testing?

 - Decision tables are helpful in test design techniques.

-- It provides a regular way of stating complex business rules which benefit the developers as well as the testers.
+- It Provides a regular way of stating complex business rules which benefit the developers as well as the testers.